ovace/art/essays/diary.md

 It was a really pleasant evening, just eating hot stuff, rainy outside, and half understanding Chinese.

 We bough stuff at the Chinese quarters earlier before.

+## 2016-11-22 Heat equation

+Went to workplace at 11pm, played around with https://github.com/cirosantilli/cpp-cheat/tree/907ab0bd7bc0a194cbcc79d76405af6873fca695 until 1AM.
+Felt intense beauty, and that education system sucks.

+We must be brutally practical.
+Want to learn the heat equation?
+Write a solver, and do a physics experiment, and match them.
+Theory only matters if it makes you better in practice.
+Theory is either improved practical technique, or it is useless.

+It is a miracle that I got interested in maths at all.
+God is the only explanation?
+If only my memory didn't suck and I remembered when I was little, and where the balance tilted.

+Will I ever be able to transmit this feeling to younger people?